As an Amazon Associate we earn from qualifying purchases.

 When it comes to my pantry, staple items you’ll find are flour, sugar, dried pasta, rice, beans, and tomatoes.
 What do these things all have in common?
 They are cheap and last for years.
 The challenge with these items is how to turn them into something more appetizing than their humble beginnings in a box, bag, or can suggest.

-Today, we’re going to focus on one of my favorite canned tomatoes and turn them into a delectable full-bodied, homemade rustic tomato soup.
+Today, I’m going to focus on one of my favorite canned tomatoes and turn them into a delectable full-bodied, homemade rustic tomato soup.

 - What is a Rustic Tomato Soup?

 - Qualities of a Good Homemade Tomato Soup

 - Pairing Ideas for Rustic Tomato Soup?